stevenTerra/docs/docs/Concepts/Protocol.md

 ### Consensus

-The Terra blockchain is a proof-of-stake blockchain, powered by the [Cosmos SDK](https://cosmos.network/) and secured by a system of verification called the Tendermint consensus.
+The Terra blockchain is a [proof-of-stake](/Concepts/glossary.md#proof-of-stake) blockchain powered by the [Cosmos SDK](https://cosmos.network/) and secured by a system of verification called the Tendermint consensus.

 The following process explains how Tendermint consensus works.
 For more information on the Tendermint consensus, visit the [official Tendermint documentation](https://docs.tendermint.com/).

-1. A validator called a **proposer** is chosen to submit a new block of transactions.
+1. A validator called a **proposer** is chosen to submit a new [block](/Concepts/glossary.md#blocks) of transactions.
 2. Validators vote in two rounds on whether they accept or reject the proposed block.
 If a block is rejected, a new proposer is selected and the process starts again.
 3. If accepted, the block is signed and added to the chain.
 4. The transaction fees from the block are distributed as staking rewards to validators and delegators.
 Proposers get rewarded extra for their participation.